Institutional Buildings

 HCMA Architecture + Design with Vancouver Island University

-The Vancouver Island University Student Housing Building will be a ten-storey mass timber building located at the VIU Nanaimo Campus.
+The Vancouver Island University Student Housing Building is a ten-storey mass timber building located at the VIU Nanaimo Campus.
 The building will house student dorms with a total of 266 beds on levels four to ten.
 Levels two and three consists of academic facilities including study rooms, dining hall, staff rooms, and multi-purpose room.

 This project is the first project to be processed through the newly created CP stream in the City of Nanaimo.
-We worked with both the city and university to allow for a two stage building permit submission as well as expedited reviews to meet the project schedule.
+McAuley Architectural Consulting worked closely with both the city and university to allow for a two stage building permit submission as well as expedited reviews to meet the project schedule.
 The building incorporates encapsulated mass timber construction on levels 4 - 10 in compliance with the BCBC and required a number of alternative solutions to address the centralized mechanical system, interconnected floor space within the podium areas and the use of exposed wood finishes in areas of the building.

 Little Flower Academy - New Academic Wing